 If you notice that you or someone you know displays most of the behaviors outlined below, their self-esteem, most likely, is low:

 If you want to raise your self-esteem, the first step is to identify negative core beliefs you have about yourself.
-If you often engage in negative self-talk, for example, you think to yourself that you're "too dumb" to apply for a more high-paying job, or that "nobody gives a damn" about you.
+If you often engage in negative self-talk, for example, you think to yourself that you're "too dumb" to apply for a higher-paying job, or that "nobody gives a damn" about you.

 The next step is becoming aware, observing, labeling these negative thoughts, and writing them down.